Link Jarrett: Coaching career

 On July 26, 2012, Jarrett was hired at UNC Greensboro, his first head coaching position.
 UNCG's overall record in 2016 led the SoCon and was UNCG's most successful season since 1997.
 Jarrett's program at UNCG has also been recognized nationally by the American Baseball Coaches Association for overall academic performance.
 2017 gave UNCG its first conference championship since 1998 and the Spartans first post-season appearance since 1997.
 Since 2009 Jarrett has produced 10 NCAA Statistical Championships in different offensive categories.
 In the time that Jarrett has been at UNCG there have been 29 school records that have been broken.

 On July 12, 2019, Jarrett was named the head baseball coach at the University of Notre Dame.
 Jarrett helped the Fighting Irish reach the College World Series in 2022, the school's first appearance since 2002.

 On June 22, 2022, Jarrett was named the head baseball coach at Florida State University.

+In Jarrett's first season as head coach for Florida State they finished the season 23–31 (9–21 in conference play) snapping Florida State's consecutive NCAA tournament appearance streak at 44 straight years and posting their first losing season in program history.
+In his second season, he led the largest turnaround in the country, leading the Seminoles to the second best start in school history, doubling their win total from the prior year, being selected as a host in the tournament, and advancing to the College World Series.